Soluto/stitch/docs/plugins.md

 > The plugin name is optional, and by default it is set to the file or folder name.

 ## API Reference

+### configure

+Optional method that's called on plugin initialization.
+Stitch will send it the configuration relevant for this plugin, based on the values defined in the `PLUGINS_CONFIGURATION` environment variable.

+For example, with this env var value:
+`PLUGINS_CONFIGURATION={ "awesome-plugin.js": { "arg1": "val1" } }`

+The `options` param for the `configure` function will be `{ arg: 'val1' }`

+> Note: It's recommended to implement `configure` to get and validate plugin configuration rather than to use environment variables.

 ### addArgumentInjectionGlobals